 _______________

-26 11.44.3 and 11.44B.1 Upon receipt of this information and whenever it appears from reliable information available that a notified assignment has not been brought into use in accordance with No. 11.44 and/or No. 11.44B, as the case may be, the consultation procedures and subsequent applicable course of action prescribed in No. 13.6 shall apply, as appropriate.
-(WRC-15)
+26 11.44.3, 11.44B.1 and 11.44C.3 Upon receipt of this information and whenever it appears from reliable information available that a notified frequency assignment has not been brought into use in accordance with No. 11.44, No. 11.44B or [MOD] No. 11.44C, as the case may be, the consultation procedures and subsequent applicable course of action prescribed in No. 13.6 shall apply, as appropriate.
+(WRC-19)

 Reasons: To include non-geostationary satellites or systems also in the examination of frequency assignments that are recorded in the MIFR and is no longer in use, or continues to be in use but not in accordance with the notified required characteristics.